-- Greater choices for parents, especially those in low performing schools. - Greater flexibility for state and local education agencies in the use of federal funding.
+- Increased accountability for states and school districts. - Greater choices for parents, especially those in low performing schools. - Greater flexibility for state and local education agencies in the use of federal funding.

 Under ESSA, parents have a right to request professional qualifications of their children's teachers or paraprofessionals.
 This letter is to inform you of your right to ask for the following information about your children's' classroom teachers or paraprofessionals: